aidamanna/browsenator/README.md

 The code follows [Ruby Style Guidelines](https://github.com/bbatsov/ruby-style-guide).
 Run Rubocop to ensure them by executing `bundle exec rubocop`.

 Code coverage is automatically generated when rspec is run.
 A full report can be viewed by opening coverage/index.html (target is > 90%).

+### Adding more remote Browserstack browsers

+Go to Browserstack [capabilities section for Ruby](https://www.browserstack.com/automate/ruby#configure-capabilities) and select the operating system and browser you would like to add.
+Use the capabilities Browserstack provides to start the new browser.

+### Testing

+Testing of remote Browserstack browsers has been conducted integrating with them directly thanks to the license they provided for this open source project.
+Thanks!